 Charles joined Watsi on August 8th, 2013.
 Five years ago, Charles joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Charles' most recent donation traveled 8,600 miles to support Ar, a hardworking day-laborer from Thailand, to fund surgery to repair his broken arm.
+Charles' most recent donation traveled 8,500 miles to support Quinter, a helpful nine-year-old girl from Kenya, to fund surgery to heal her clubfoot so she can walk comfortably.

 Charles has funded healthcare for 115 patients in 11 countries.